MokiMeow/AURORA/docs/architecture/overview.md

 # Aurora-SE Architecture Overview

-This document captures the current production architecture for Aurora-SE after the Phase 0 hardening pass.
+This document captures the production architecture for Aurora-SE after the Phase 1 sandbox & security hardening.
 It expands on the summary in `plan.md` and provides component-level responsibilities plus the data flows that enable the PDCA loop.

 ## System Context